ADKaster/eece-capstone/README.md

 * Download FreeRTOSv9.0.0 [here](http://www.freertos.org/a00104.html)
 * Extract the archive to either your home directory on linux, or c:/ on Windows

-## Adding the project to Code Composer Studio
+### Adding the project to Code Composer Studio

 * Click the "new" icon in the top left of CCS, directly under the "file" menu
 * In the window that pops up, expand the C/C++ folder and click the option "Makefile Project with Existing Code"
 * Give the project a descriptive name, and select the exisitng code location as the folder for this project (e.g. C:\Users\Andrew\Git\eece-capstone, or /home/andrew/git/eece-capstone)
-* Open the project explorer on the left side-bar
-* Right click the name of your workspace project and open the preferences (alt+enter)
-* Click on 'C/C++ Build' and uncheck the box labeled 'Use default build command'
-* In the build command text box, change the command to ${workspace_loc:/<project name>/build.sh}
 * Click apply, then ok
 * Happy buidling!

+## Caveats
+* Only configured to build for the MSP432.
+Additional makefile tweaks required for CC13x0 boards. :(